tiprankstipranks

 We may not accurately value the securities we hold on behalf of our clients or our company investments.

-In accordance with applicable regulatory requirements, contractual obligations or client direction, we employ procedures for the pricing and valuation of securities and other positions held in client accounts or for company investments.
-We have established a Valuation Committee and sub-committees, consisting of senior officers and employees, which oversee a consistent framework of pricing controls and valuation processes for the firm and each of its advisory affiliates.
-If market quotations for a security are not readily available, the Valuation Committee determines a fair value for the security.
-Extraordinary volatility in financial markets, significant liquidity constraints or our failure to adequately consider one or more factors when determining the fair value of a security based on information with limited market observability could result in our failing to properly value securities we hold for our clients or investments accounted for on our balance sheet.
-Improper valuation likely would result in our basing fee calculations on inaccurate AUM figures, our striking incorrect net asset values for company-sponsored mutual funds or hedge funds or, in the case of company investments, our inaccurately calculating and reporting our financial condition and operating results.
-Although the overall percentage of our AUM that we fair value based on information with limited market observability is not significant, inaccurate fair value determinations can harm our clients, create regulatory issues and damage our reputation.
+In accordance with applicable regulatory requirements, contractual obligations or client direction, we have procedures for pricing and valuing securities and other positions in client accounts or company investments.
+Our Valuation Committee and sub-committees, comprising senior officers and employees, oversee a consistent framework of pricing controls and valuation processes for the firm and its advisory affiliates.
+If market quotations for a security are unavailable, the Valuation Committee determines its fair value.
+Extraordinary market volatility, liquidity constraints, or failure to consider all factors when determining fair value could lead to improper valuation of securities.
+This could result in inaccurate AUM figures, incorrect net asset values for company-sponsored funds, and inaccurate financial reporting.
+Although the percentage of our AUM based on limited market observability is not significant, inaccurate valuations can harm clients, create regulatory issues, and damage our reputation.

 Accounting & Financial Operations - Risk 1